Fangbo0910/hoshino_cursor/README.md

 - Cursor size clamped to 24–40px with recursive 1/2 scaling

 ## Installation
-1. Place the plugin in `wp-content/plugins/hoshino-cursor`
+1. Place all files except the readme file and hoshino cursor.php into the assets folder in the same directory, and move the plugin directory to `wp-content/plugins`.
 2. Activate the plugin in WP admin: `Hoshino Cursor`
 3. Open the menu: `Hoshino光标插件设置`